vo1x/Windows-Debloat-Guide/README.md

     install_wim_tweak.exe /o /c "Microsoft-Windows-Internet-Browser-Package" /r
     install_wim_tweak.exe /h /o /l
     ```
-⚠ After running the above commands, you must restart your computer.
+**⚠ Warning:** After running the above commands, you must restart your computer.
 However, you can skip it for the time being and restart after the debloating process is complete.

 ## Removing Windows Defender

-**⚠ Please note that this will break Windows Updates.**
+**⚠ Warning:** This will break Windows Updates.

 **Run in Command Prompt,**
 ```